24 Hours Hotline: +86 137-3541-1378

 Fill in the Temporary Entry Form for Foreigners truthfully under the guidance of border control staff.
 The form requires basic personal information (name, passport number, nationality, etc.), entry and exit port information, connecting ticket details, and temporary accommodation address in Zhejiang Province.

 Border control staff will verify the authenticity and compliance of the submitted documents and the filled form.
 After passing the review, travelers will be issued a 10-day temporary entry permit on the spot.
-The 240-hour (10-day) stay period is calculated from 00:00 on the day after entry—for example, if you enter China on January 1, the stay period will start from 00:00 on January 2 and end at 24:00 on January 11.
+The 240-hour (10-day) stay period is calculated from 00:00 on the day after entry.

 The application for 240-hour visa-free transit will be rejected in the following situations: